The eigenvalues and eigenvectors of finite-rank normal perturbations of large rotationally invariant non-Hermitian matrices

 For Hermitian random matrices, the theory of finite-rank deformations is well established.
 More generally, for any rotationally invariant Hermitian \(\vb{A}\)\footnote{In the sense that $\vb{A}$ and $\vb{U}\vb{A}\vb{U}^*$ have the same distribution for every unitary matrix $\vb{U}$.} with a compact limiting eigenvalue distribution, a Hermitian finite-rank perturbation~$\vb{T}$ can generate an outlier of \(\vb{M} = \vb{A}+ \vb{T}\) converging to a deterministic limit outside the original bulk~\cite{Peche2006,FP2007,Capitaine2009,KnowlesYin2014}.
 This transition is accompanied by changes in both eigenvalue fluctuations and eigenvector structure: in the subcritical regime, the largest eigenvalue of \(\vb{M}\) of size $N$ fluctuates as in the unperturbed case (e.g. Tracy–Widom fluctuations on an \(N^{2/3}\) scale), whereas a well-separated supercritical outlier exhibits smaller \(O(N^{-1/2})\) Gaussian fluctuations~\cite{BBP2005,Capitaine2012,BaiYao2008}.
 Likewise, below the threshold the leading eigenvector of \(\vb{M}\) is asymptotically orthogonal to the spike, while above the threshold it develops a nonzero alignment with the spike direction~\cite{Paul2007,benaych2011eigenvalues}.
 A related transition for the eigenvalues only, in the case of complex symmetric finite-rank perturbations, has also been investigated in~\cite{Dubach2023}.

 Analogous outlier phenomena occur in non-Hermitian random matrices with low-rank perturbations.
 For instance, if~$\vb{A}$ is an $N\times N$ noise matrix with i.i.d.\ entries (such as a complex Ginibre matrix, whose eigenvalues are asymptotically uniform in a disk~\cite{Girko1985_CircularLaw_Eng}), adding a finite-rank normal perturbation~$\vb{T}$\footnote{An operator~$\vb{T}$ is said to be \emph{normal} if it commutes with its adjoint, i.e., $\vb{T}\vb{T}^* = \vb{T}^*\vb{T}$, where $\vb{T}^* := \overline{\vb{T}}^{\,T}$ denotes the conjugate transpose of~$\vb{T}$.} can produce outliers outside the support of~$\vb{A}$’s spectrum~\cite{Tao2013}.
-This criterion has been extended to other non-Hermitian ensembles, such as elliptically distributed random matrices~\cite{ORourke2014}, more general deformed i.i.d.\ models~\cite{Bordenave2016}, and bi-invariant ensembles\footnote{We say that a random matrix~$\vb{M}$ is bi-invariant if $\vb{M}$ and $\vb{U}\vb{M}\vb{V}$ have the same distribution for all unitary matrices~$\vb{U}$ and~$\vb{V}$.}~\cite{Benaych2016}.
-In all these settings, the outlier eigenvalues exhibit Gaussian fluctuations on an~$O(N^{-1/2})$ scale when well separated from the bulk~\cite{Bordenave2016,Benaych2016}.
-The associated eigenvectors, however, have not been systematically characterized to date, as far as we know.
+This criterion has been extended to other non-Hermitian ensembles, such as elliptically distributed random matrices~\cite{ORourke2014}, more general deformed i.i.d.\ models~\cite{bordenave2016outlier}, and bi-invariant ensembles\footnote{We say that a random matrix~$\vb{M}$ is bi-invariant if $\vb{M}$ and $\vb{U}\vb{M}\vb{V}$ have the same distribution for all unitary matrices~$\vb{U}$ and~$\vb{V}$.}~\cite{Benaych2016}.
+In all these settings, the outlier eigenvalues exhibit Gaussian fluctuations on an~$O(N^{-1/2})$ scale when well separated from the bulk~\cite{bordenave2016outlier,Benaych2016}.
+The associated eigenvectors, however, have not yet been characterized in a comparably general framework for rotationally invariant non-Hermitian ensembles.
+In the specific case of complex Ginibre matrices with a fixed additive rank-one deformation, Fyodorov recently derived a finite-$N$ formula for the joint density of an eigenvalue and its associated right eigenvector, and analyzed the large-$N$ limit~\cite{fyodorov2025kac}.

 The aim of this paper is to provide a general framework for studying outliers, their associated eigenvectors, and the corresponding fluctuations for matrices of the form \(\vb{A} + \vb{T}\), where \(\vb{T}\) is a finite-rank normal matrix and \(\vb{A}\) is a (possibly non-Hermitian) rotationally invariant random matrix.
 The results presented here extend previous analyses and rely extensively on the theory developed in~\cite{bousseyroux1}.